poom12452/2048game/README.md

 4. Discussion
    * Discussion on performance
    * Discussion on implementation
-       * cloud configuration
+       * Cloud configuration - installing MPI4PY and setting up
-       * client
-           - github client
-       * server
+       * Client side script
-           - github server
+       * Server side script - Parallel Program
    * How to use this project
 5. Conclusion
 6. Acknowledgement